DenKu1/ComputerWeb/README.md

 # ComputerWeb
 ComputerNet is a 3-layered ASP.NET application which represents a computer network.
-Application privades REST API for develepores and ASP.MVC 5 interface for users.
+Application provides REST API for developers and ASP.MVC 5 interface for users.

 Main functionality:
 + CRUD operations for router, computer, case, room and equipment